- What is lung cancer?

 - Bone pain (like pain in the back or hips)

-- Nervous system changes (such as headache, weakness or numbness of an arm or leg, dizziness, balance problems, or seizures)
+- Nervous system changes (such as headache, weakness or numbness of an arm or leg, dizziness, balance problems, or seizures), from cancer spread to the brain or spinal cord

-- Lumps near the surface of the body, due to cancer spreading to the skin or to lymph nodes (collections of immune system cells) in the neck or above the collarbone
+- Lumps near the surface of the body, due to cancer spreading to the skin or to lymph nodes (collections of immune system cells), such as those in the neck or above the collarbone

 Most of the symptoms listed above are more likely to be caused by conditions other than lung cancer.
 Still, if you have any of these problems, it’s important to see your doctor right away so the cause can be found and treated, if needed.